 - Can be very expensive

-- Attendants is often primarily those within the church sponsoring the event and other community churches (especially with revival services, gospel concerts, and similar events)
+- Attendees are often primarily members of the sponsoring church or other community churches (especially with revival services, gospel concerts, and similar events)

-- Most Christians do not have to evangelize or choose not to evangelize
+- Most Christians do not have to evangelize or they choose not to evangelize

-- Evangelism limited to a scheduled event rather than a regular, daily activity
+- Evangelism becomes an event rather than a regular, daily activity

 Evangelistic events are a wonderful idea, if they are evangelistic.
 To be evangelistic, they should be about promoting the gospel, not promoting the church.
-That means event promotion should be to the community, not merely to other churches, and should ensure that the gospel is clearly presented in every way possible.
-However, events are never a substitute for a churchwide personal evangelism strategy.
+That means the event promotion should focus on reaching the community rather than focusing on reaching other churches, and the sponsoring church should ensure that the gospel is clearly presented in every way possible.
+Events, however, are never a substitute for a churchwide personal evangelism strategy.